elijahhager20/Vici/README.md

 I probaly will add some basic commands to add and remove files, so don't worry.

-Oh, and help will show you all the commands but here they are anyways:
+Oh, and the -help command will show you all the commands but here they are anyways:

 ## Commands